+Applications are open to fully registered participants and are part of the registration process.
 Details on how to apply will be sent to you with your registration confirmation.

 In an unconference, all of the sessions are proposed while the conference is happening!
 If you’ve just been introduced to a topic or tool and want to explore it further, propose it as an unconference session.
 If there is an idea that you have that you’d like to bounce off of other people, propose it as an unconference session.
 If you’d like to get some classroom partners at other schools to work with you on an upcoming unit, propose it as an unconference session.
 These are just some ideas.
 Anything can be proposed as an unconference session.
 You, the participants, are in total control of your learning.

 As unconference sessions are being proposed, other participants will vote on the ones that sound interesting to them.
 You can vote for as many sessions as you like.
 If it is something that you would like to attend, walk by and put a tick on the proposal sheet.
 The proposals that receive the most votes will be given a time and place, and anybody who is interested in discussing that topic can attend.
 If the unconference workshop that you were hoping to go to doesn’t get enough interest, maybe you can find at least one other person to chat with about it and you can make your own unconference session!